mingyuansung/mingyuansung.github.io/_posts/2018-07-18-Kubectl deployment new method.md

 ## Preparation

-* Install Docker for Mac
+* Install Docker for Mac `brew install kubernetes-cli`
 * Get from Kevin your AWS credentials in `~/.aws/credentials`
 * Get from [our repository](https://github.com/Source-Intelligence/k8s-prep/blob/master/kube-config.yaml) our `~/.kube/config`